filipeqm94/dot-game/readme.md

 Starter code is available in [`lib/`](lib/).
 You are required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.

 ## Requirements

 Please commit after finishing each level.